-TES NO
+YES NO

 Printed Name: Witness:

 Signature: Date:

-Statement 2: or Foreign Nationals from datory Notification" Countries
+Statement 2: For Foreign Nationals from "Mandatory Notification" Countries

-the United States that you have be addition, you may communicate their assistance, but your consula are required to notify your country's consular officers here in een arrested or detained.
+Because of your nationality, we are required to notify your country's consular officers here in the United States that you have been arrested or detained.
 We will do this as soon as possible.
-With your consular officers.
-You are not required to accept r officers may be able to help you obtain legal representation, visit you in detention, among other things.
-Please sign to sho nation.
+In addition, you may communicate with your consular officers.
+You are not required to accept their assistance, but your consular officers may be able to help you obtain legal representation, and may contact your family and visit you in detention, among other things.
+Please sign to show that you have received this information.

-Printed Name: Witness:
+Printed Name: Witness: Signature: Date:

-Signature Date